 This attractive city is situated at the foot of Serra Mariola and the Font Roja natural park.

-Alcoy means city of bridges because of the many bridges built because Alcoy is surrounded by the Molinar, Serpis and Barxell rivers.
+Alcoy means “city of bridges” because of the many bridges built in the area as Alcoy is surrounded by the Molinar, Serpis and Barxell rivers.

 Many expats have moved here to settle in the town and have done much to contribute to the town’s economic well being.

 Alcoy is located approximately an hour away by car from the popular tourist resorts of Javea, Denia and Moraira.

 Locals, expats and holidaymakers who wish to book flights to the nearest airport usually choose Alicante Airport as it is the closest or Valencia Airport to fly into.

 Alcoy is a very old city dating back to several thousands of years and has played an important role through the ages as can be seen when doing a sightseeing tour.

 Table Of Content